 When will the judging process begin?

-The judging process begins the middle of October 2021 and carries on through to the end of October 2021.
+The judging process begins at the end of January 2024 and carries on through to the beginning of February 2024.

 How can my company get involved in the Awards as a sponsor?

 Award categories and other elements of the Awards are available for sponsorship.
-To find out more, please contact Emma Collins - email@example.com.
+To find out more, please contact Maciej Szelezin - firstname.lastname@example.org.